 Agnieszka’s research focuses on equality and discrimination at work, with a particular interest in gender, migration and the visitor economy.
 She is interested in worker identities, female entrepreneurship and networks, as well as visual and participatory methodologies.
 Her interest is in the worker perspective and improving working conditions but also in the exploration of the broader context of contemporary changing working landscapes and societal changes, as well as the future implications of these on working lives and identities.

-Agnieszka has presented at national (Work, Employment and Society; Royal Geographical Society) and international (European Sociological Association; International Critical Tourism Studies) conferences, and delivered a keynote at the Rural Entrepreneurship Conference 2016.
+Agnieszka has presented at national (Work, Employment and Society; Royal Geographical Society) and international conferences (European Sociological Association; International Critical Tourism Studies; Gender, Work and Organisation International Interdisciplinary Conference), and delivered a keynote at the Rural Entrepreneurship Conference 2016.

 Strand 1: Workplace equality and diversity, precarious and flexible work